Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Daniel A. Doyle is senior vice president and chief financial officer of Puget Sound Energy and Puget Energy.

 He joined the company in November 2011.
 Doyle is responsible for leading the company’s financial planning and analysis activities.
-In his role, he oversees finance, treasury, capital, financial investment and accounting.
+In his role, he oversees finance, treasury, process improvement, financial investment and accounting.

-He has more than 25 years of experience in the utility and electric transmission industry.
-Prior to joining PSE, Doyle was CEO of Wisconsin Sports Development Corp., in Madison, WI.
+He has more than 30 years of experience in the utility and electric transmission industry.
+Prior to joining PSE, Doyle was CEO of Wisconsin Sports Development Corp., in Madison, Wisconsin.
 From 2000-2009, he served as vice president, CFO and treasurer of American Transmission Company, which owns and operates the high-voltage electric transmission system in portions of Wisconsin, Michigan, Minnesota and Illinois.
-From 1992 -2000, Doyle held several executive positions with Alliant Energy Corp. the Madison-based public utility holding company of electric and natural gas utilities, where he served as vice president and chief accounting and financial planning officer.
+From 1992-2000, Doyle held several executive positions with Alliant Energy Corp., the Madison-based public utility holding company of electric and natural gas utilities.
 Earlier in his career he served as controller of Central Vermont Public Service Corp. and as a senior audit manager in the regulated industries division of Arthur Andersen in Chicago.

-Doyle earned a bachelor’s degree in accounting from Michigan State University, and a Master of Business Administration degree from Rensselaer Polytechnic Institute.
+Doyle earned a bachelor’s degree in accounting from Michigan State University and a Master of Business Administration degree from Rensselaer Polytechnic Institute.
+He is also a licensed certified public accountant.

 He is married and has 5 children.